 Education and insight from the leading judges, academics, and legal professionals who are transforming the practice of law.
 Join us live or watch on demand.

 The End of Sanctions?

 Rules revisions and growing expertise are leading to massive declines in sanctions and a "de-risking" of discovery.
-Join experts Mira Edelman and Craig Ball as they debate the end of sanctions and survey related case law.
+Join experts Mira Edelman and Craig Ball as they review case law trends, discuss their implications and debate the end of sanctions.

 eDiscovery Dirty Tricks (And How to Defeat Them)

 Your opposing counsel may have a few dirty tricks up her sleeve, but that doesn’t have to derail your case.
 Here you’ll learn how to handle document dumps, what to do when opposing counsel wields proportionality as both a shield and a sword, and how to win the privilege-claim game.

 Are You Missing Critical Evidence? eDiscovery Search Accuracy with Craig Ball

 If your search strategy is faulty, then your entire case could be at risk.
 Here you’ll learn how your discovery platform can dramatically impact your search accuracy, as well as the importance of configuration, processing settings, query language and syntax.